Australian Terrier vs Azawakh: Complete Comparison (2026)

 Health and Lifespan Comparison

 Australian Terrier has a typical lifespan of 11-15 years, while Azawakh lives approximately 12-15 years.
 Health profiles differ significantly between these dogs.
-Australian Terrier is predisposed to Orthopedic Conditions, Other Concerns, with associated veterinary costs for monitoring and treatment.
+Australian Terrier is predisposed to skeletal and joint concerns, Other Concerns, with associated veterinary costs for monitoring and treatment.
 Azawakh faces its own health challenges including Potential Health Concerns, Physical Considerations.
-Both share a similar number of documented health predispositions, though the specific conditions and their management requirements differ.
+Both breeds have similar counts of documented health predispositions, with different specific conditions and different management needs.
 Insurance considerations differ between the two dogs based on these risk profiles.
 Prospective owners should discuss breed-specific health screening with a veterinarian before making their decision.

 Best for Low-Maintenance Health